santhanamhari/starter-hugo-academic/content/project/example/index.md

 slides: example
 ---

 Inverted a pre-trained Mask R-CNN architecture, in order to produce synthetic frames of the training videos in the DAVIS dataset.
-I perform input optimization from random noise to high fidelity frames.
 Optimized a classification loss, defined between ground truth and predicted coarse masks, as well as auxiliary losses that minimize noise and batch normalization statistic differences.